AlexZarkalis/javaEntertainment/README.md

 5. User Authentication: Sign up and log in to rate content and save favorite actors/directors.

 # Notes
-The application does not store data permanently.
+1. The application does not store data permanently.
 All information is lost upon closing.
-The application's messages are in greek.
+2. Application's messages are in greek.

 This project helped me understand how Java works.